marklogic-community/mlcplusplus/README.md

 You can build from source then use in your projects.

+### Get Casablanca

+Follow the build instructions for your platform, ensuring that the 'mlcplusplus' git directory is at the same level as the 'casablanca' git directory.

+These instructions are listed here: https://casablanca.codeplex.com/documentation

+Once built, continue below.

 ### Building the MLCPlusPlus library from source

 Ensure first that all build scripts are executable:-